lightyear256/HealthCarePlus/Readme.md

 # Mini Healthcare Support Web App

-This project is a concept-level healthcare support web application built as part of an internship assignment.
 The objective is to demonstrate clarity of design, backend–frontend integration, and an AI-powered support idea for NGOs.

 ---